HAVE QUESTIONS? YOU'RE NOT ALONE!

 Is a gap year too expensive?

 Gap years come in a range of prices.
 While some programs are priced comparably to a semester or full year of college, there are many affordable options.
 Gappers like Sarah and Ronen worked for a portion of the year to save up for travel.
 Many gappers utilize work exchanges, such as helpx and workaway, to travel cheaply.
 Some colleges even have gap year scholarships or free full year programs.
-Check out this US News article on financing a gap year, and the American Gap Association’s financial aid resources.
+Check out this US News article on financing a gap year, and the Gap Year Association’s financial aid resources.

 Will I lose the academic motivation and momentum I've built up?

 Many studies have found exactly the opposite.
-According to the American Gap Association, 90% of gap year students return to school within the year and statistics from Middlebury College and UNC show that gap year students outperform their peers in terms of GPA.
+According to the Gap Year Association, 90% of gap year students return to school within the year and statistics from Middlebury College and UNC show that gap year students outperform their peers in terms of GPA.
 Many gappers, such as Tom and Maddy, felt burnt out by the end of senior year.
 A gap year is the perfect time to refresh and find new passions, to enter college with an even greater interest in learning.
 Nan says that if anything, her gap year will make her appreciate school and classes even more.

 Is it safe?